CsIPongor/A3-DC-Manual/Manual.md

 # <ins>A3-DC</ins>
 A3-DC is a software to analyze object based colocalization in multichannel microscopy images.
+The goal of the software is to process large datasets, so processing can be run on individual images and or in batch.

 Cite:<br>
  > ["Dijkstra, E. W. (1968).
 Go to statement considered harmful.
 Communications of the ACM, 11(3), 147-148."](https://dl.acm.org/doi/10.1016/S0164-1212%2801%2900136-4)